 If you feel like not cooking dinner, you can order a campground-style cuisine supper straight to your tent, RV, or cabin.
 Otherwise, there is a camping kitchen.

 Kids will appreciate the playground and tetherball.
-And for your four-legged friends, there is a dog park.
+And for your four-legged friends, there is a dog playground.
 Grants KOA Journey is simply suitable for all solo campers, couples, groups of friends, as well as families.

 Originally called the Hill Top Trading Post, Enchanted Trails sits on the famous Route 66 by the city of Albuquerque.
 It was built in the 1940s and can boast the then architecture of the region.
 Thanks to its charm, the property has been used as a backdrop for several movies.